wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-1.md

 >
 > **Autonomy** - Works exceptionally well in an environment where an engineers owns a feature from ideation to deprecation.
 Healthy DevOps mindset!
 >
-> **RED FLAG** - When ownership is transferred to a sustainment, maintenance, site reliability, or any other team it is pivotal to balance autonomy with consistency and standarization.
+> **RED FLAG** - When ownership of a feature is transferred to a sustainment, maintenance, site reliability, or any other team it is pivotal to balance autonomy with consistency and standarization.
 NOT a healthy DevOps mindset!
 >

 I began to poke the hornet's nest in our architecture, development, operations, and security teams, which inspired guidance I contributed to the [Navigating DevOps through Waterfalls](https://www.tactec.ca/ndtw-resources/) book.
 I highlighted the risk of **autonomy without guardrails**, especially in an environment plagued by organizational silos that stifle collaboration and where ownership is transferred from team to team.
 We will be reflecting on this in future journals, as our common engineering team is promoting for engineers to own a feature from ideation to deprecation.